Latham's snipe: Breeding

 Courtship consists of display flights and drumming by the males.
-It nests on the ground, concealed in vegetation, with a clutch of four eggs.
+They nest on the ground, concealed in vegetation, with a clutch of four eggs.

 Feeding

 Latham's snipe is an omnivorous species that feeds on seeds and other plant material (mainly from species in families such as Cyperaceae, Poaceae, Juncaceae, Polygonaceae, Ranunculaceae and Fabaceae), and on invertebrates including insects (mainly flies and beetles), earthworms, spiders and occasionally molluscs, isopods and centipedes.